 Uses of Food Dehydrators

-Food dehydrators can be used for other work for home cooks and the multi-task features should be considered when purchasing.
+A food dehydrator can be used for the preparation of many food items.
 Food dehydrators can be used to make jerky, yogurt, proofing breads and drying other items like flowers and herbs.
-The stackable models will only be able to make jerky while the box types will have multi-functions.
+The stack-able models will only be able to make jerky while the box types will have multi-functions.

-Food dehydrators produce products that can be stored while still keeping most of their nutritional value that is lost some when cooking foods.
+Dehydrated food item can be stored while still keeping most of their nutritional value.
 If you have a home garden you know everything comes in at once.
 You have too many tomatoes why not make some dried tomatoes and keep them in oil for the colder months?
 Pricing ranges from about fifty dollars for the stackable to a hundred or a little more for the box models.
 You can also find good buys on used ones either online or locally.
 Drying food and making jerky or other products is a lot of fun and provides excellent products for your family.
-Do your research and get the model you want for the products you desire and avoid the extremely cheap models as they do not work well for food dehydration.
-Some of the better models are Excalibur, Lequip and Nesco.
+Do your research and get the model you want for the products you desire.
+Avoid the extremely cheap models as they do not work well for food dehydration.
+Some of the better makers of dehydrators are Excalibur, Lequip and Nesco.